CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **subdivision scheme** - A recursive pattern of dividing a parent tile into smaller children tiles occupying the same area.
 This is done by uniformly dividing the bounding volume of the parent tile.

 ## Examples
+Here are some complete examples for how to create commonly used data structures with implicit tiling.
 ### Quadtree with four levels
 Consider a tileset with a quadtree tiling scheme and four levels of detail.
 Suppose that we want to use implicit tiling with subtrees with 2 levels.